Elleined/php-composer-notes/README.md

 composer dump-autoload -o
 // o stands for optimize
 ```
+###### Run this everytime you change the autoload property in composer.json to reload the autoloader

 # What is autoloader
 - Autoloader is process of loading(including/ requiring) all the .php files in our entire project so that we can just use namespaces to reuse our code.